These are the most exciting new UK hotel openings for 2021 – and the ones that only just managed to open at the end of 2020.

 The new retreat will also be home to a sumptuous Tea Lounge, Champagne Bar, botanical Gin Bar and fine dining restaurant.

-Prices start from £375 a night
+Rooms start from £375 a night

-Artist Residence Bristol – opening summer 2021
+Artist Residence Bristol – opening autumn 2021

 Set in a Grade I listed old boot factory, Artist Residence Bristol is the fifth hotel offering from young British hoteliers Justin and Charlotte Salisbury.